Asset owner tax credits are no longer available for 2024.

 What else?

-• The RFA can approve leases with one, two, or three year terms.
+• We can approve leases with one, two, or three year terms.
 Recertifications for the second and third years of the lease will receive first priority in asset owner tax credit approvals if the beginning farmer submits their application by the deadline.
 If applying with a multi-year lease, the asset owner must reapply with a lease in the first year of the contract, and the beginning farmer must reapply every year to confirm their eligibility.

 • An “agricultural asset” is defined as agricultural land, livestock, facilities, buildings, and machinery used for farming in Minnesota.